zzz945/public-blog/resume 2019.md

 2. Language and cultural differences between R & D team and user is so huge that understanding user have high requirements for team capabilities

 In order to reduce the cost of understanding users and allow each role of the team to get close to users conveniently, we have developed a user micro-behavior analysis product “Didi Food Time Machine”: <br>
-1. Help "product manager" and other roles understand users better, increase cognition, discover problems and improve user experience in interactions, strategies, and services
+1. Help "product manager" and other roles understand users better, increase cognition, discover problems and improve user experience in interactions, strategies, and services.
 2. Help "R & D team" trace badcase and provide the context of the problem.
 We know that the most frequently asked question by "R & D" is what the user had done before he ran into the problem.

 ##### Product Features Overview